If you have questions about postpartum sex, you are in the right place.

 The thought is that the cervix closes at the same rate as it takes for your uterus to return back to normal size.

-How Does Sex Feel After Birth?
+What Does Sex Feel Like After Postpartum?

 Postpartum sex will feel different for every woman.

 In general, many new moms report that postpartum sex is painful.
 This is totally normal – and usually indicates that you might need more time to heal.

 In addition, some women might feel “loose” while other women might feel “tight.”